ERI2023 Overview

 Biography

 Michael Menchaca is Chair of the Department of Learning Design and Technology at the University of Hawai'i at Manoa.
 He specialises in distance education, and has designed, implemented, and coordinated online and hybrid programs for over 20 years.
-He serves as editor for the IAFOR Journal of Education: Technologies and Education Special Edition.
+He served as editor for the IAFOR Journal of Education: Technologies and Education Special Edition.
 He was an IT specialist for many years in the public and private sector.
 He teaches and conducts research in the areas of online learning, technology integration, and social justice with technology.

-Keynote Presentation (2023) | TBA
+Keynote Presentation (2023) | Existential Questions in Education: Research and Innovation